-On motion by Trustee Grillo, duly seconded by Trustee Baxley and unanimously carried, said appointment was approved.
+On motion by Trustee Howard, duly seconded by Trustee Baxley and unanimously carried, said appointment was approved.

-The Board of Trustees appointed the following to serve as members of and counsel to the Rockville Centre Board of Ethics for a term of one (1) official year.
+The Board of Trustees appointed the following to serve as members of and counsel to the Rockville Centre Board of Ethics to serve at the pleasure of the Board of Trustees.

+Richard Grimm

+Martha Krisel

+Anthony Cancellieri

+Pastor Joe Quagliata

+Michael Sepe

+John Thorp

-Rabbi Howard Diamond Msgr.
-William Koenig Richard Grimm Martha Krisel Anthony Cancellieri Pastor Joe Quagliata Michael Sepe John Thorp Thomas Wassel, Counsel to Board of Ethics
+Thomas Wassel, Counsel to Board of Ethics